The region of Carmelo in Uruguay

-According to a report by the Association of Developers of Colonia on the situation of investment property in Carmelo, seven new building projects are being developed during 2014.
+According to a report by the Association of Developers of Colonia on the situation of investment property in Carmelo, seven new building projects are being developed.
 Seven others are under evaluation.

 The projects in Carmelo have plenty of advantages.
 All the new units that will be completed by the end of 2014 will have barbecues, laundry services, housekeeping, garages, pools and sun terraces, among other amenities.

 But what makes it special is the unique river access and exclusive mooring areas.
-All the area overlooks the river with wonderful views.
+All the space overlooks the river with beautiful views.

-Yet the real investment in Carmelo is not only in the urban area, but located in the surrounding rural area in the so-called tourist farms and in the gated communities.
+The real investment in Carmelo is not only in the urban area, but located in the surrounding rural area in the so-called tourist farms and the gated communities.
 This is what Argentinean investors are aiming at.
-The land is more expensive in the first five kilometers outside the city but has settled to convenient prices in the rest of the nearby region.
+The land is more expensive in the first five kilometers outside the city but has settled to reasonable prices in the rest of the nearby region.

 The man who could watch the arrival of Argentineans twenty years ago was businessman Eduardo “Pacha” Canton, who now owns several real estate projects.
 Canton was the one who carried out the first private neighborhood place, El Faro as well as the five star Four Seasons Resort Hotel located at km 262 of Route 21.